How to forgive someone who keeps hurting you, and why, for the sake of your own wellbeing and peace of mind, you should make it a priority to do so.

 - Accept that it’s sometimes the bigger thing to simply ‘get on’ when you have to;

-- If necessary, allow yourself to have a genuine – but superficial – friendship.
+- If necessary, allow yourself to have a genuine – but superficial – relationship.

-It feels contradictory, but appreciating that it’s possible to like a person’s company while no longer being able to be invested in them is very freeing.
+It feels contradictory, but appreciating that it’s possible to like a person’s company while no longer being able to be invested in a relationship with them is very freeing.

 Doing this is my personal version of forgiveness and being kind to myself.